rjimeno/today_i_learned/README.md

 // Jenkins Scripted Pipeline by Roberto Jimeno shows a way to get tomorrow's date and use it from Groovy.

-// The core of this trick is to use “date -d '+1 day'” to get tomorrow’s date on Gnu systems (v.g.
-Linux) or “date -v+1d” many
+// The core of this trick is to use “date -d '+1 day'” to get tomorrow’s date
-// other systems (like OS X, e.g.).
+// on GNU systems (v.g.
+Linux) or “date -v+1d” many other systems (like OS X, e.g.).

 // Following pair of environment variables will be used later. env.utc_today=